pytask-dev/pytask/docs/source/tutorials/making_tasks_persist.md

 # Making tasks persist

-Sometimes you want to skip the execution of a task and pretend as nothing has changed.
+Sometimes you want to skip the execution of a task and pretend nothing has changed.

 A typical scenario is that you formatted the task's source files with [black](https://github.com/psf/black) which would rerun the task.